MrThearMan/drf-pipeline-views/docs/misc.md

 ## Modifying endpoint data

-If you wish to add data to a request, you can do that on the endpoint level by overriding `process_request`, or on the endpoint HTTP method level by overriding the spesific method, like `get`.
+If you wish to add data to a request, you can do that on the endpoint level by overriding `process_request`, or on the endpoint HTTP method level by overriding the specific method, like `get`.

 ```python
 from rest_framework.exceptions import NotAuthenticated